Your Ultimate Bug Guide for 2021! by YAYA Organics

 HOW TO BEAT THEM: It feels like war sometimes, doesn’t it?!
 You need a bulletproof strategy such as this:

-1. We highly recommend getting yourself a bottle of extra strength, proven effective bug repellent like SQUITO BAN by YAYA Organics, which is made with 100% pure, plant-based ingredients like clove, citronella, peppermint, cedarwood and rosemary.
+- We highly recommend getting yourself a bottle of extra strength, proven effective bug repellent like SQUITO BAN by YAYA Organics, which is made with 100% pure, plant-based ingredients like clove, citronella, peppermint, cedarwood and rosemary.
 The heart of this blend is clove and citronella, which are proven to be the most effective essential oils for repelling mosquitos in a published 2005 university study.
 You can spray SQUITO BAN liberally all over your body (avoiding eyes) without worrying about any risky side effects for you, your family or the environment.
-SQUITO BAN is proven to be as effective as 100% DEET for up to 4 hours, when used as directed, and it even smells amazing with an herbal-fresh scent!
+SQUITO BAN is lab-tested and proven effective.
+You'll love the amazing fresh herbal scent!

 BONUS!
 How to Protect Babies & Young Children from Bugs

-FOR BABIES, YOUNG CHILDREN, SENSITIVE SKIN: For those of us who have more tender, delicate skin, YAYA Organics makes a special, extra gentle bug repellent called BABY BUG BAN.
+FOR BABIES, YOUNG CHILDREN & SENSITIVE SKIN: For those of us who have more tender, delicate skin, YAYA Organics makes a special, extra gentle bug repellent called BABY BUG BAN.
 Baby Bug Ban is made with 100% plant-based, non-toxic ingredients including rose geranium essential oil, a soothing oil that's beneficial to the skin, while also packing a serious punch to mosquitos and biting bugs!
-Baby Bug Ban is proven to repel mosquitos up to 4 hours and is as effective as 100% DEET, yet is extra kind to tender skin and smells floral fresh.
+Baby Bug Ban is lab-tested and proven effective.

 Baby Bug Ban is perfect for: